bhavin04890/rhdp-pxe-docs/docs/source/index.rst

-Welcome to Portworx Enterprise documentation for the Red Hat Demo Platform
+Portworx Enterprise documentation for the Red Hat Demo Platform
 ===================================

 .. warning:: The steps assume you are using the Red Hat Demo Platform